HendrikReh/llm-guard/README.md

 | 25–59 | Medium | Review – investigate before executing user instructions |
 | 60–100| High   | Block – re-prompt or escalate for manual review |

+Scores combine rule weights, dampened repeat hits, and a length normalization factor clamped to `[0.5, 1.5]`.
+The qualitative band drives exit codes (`0`, `2`, `3`) so you can fail CI jobs or gate automations based on the rubric.

 ### Core Dependencies

 - `aho-corasick`, `regex` — high-performance pattern matching